nikcorg/simplegallery/README.txt

   process.
 If you're not sure, make it world writable, which is techie for check all the 'write' boxes in your ftp programs' properties dialog.

+- If you don't want to use a landing page (or splash page) set

+	$skipLandingPage = false;

+  in config.php

 Now you should be up and running.
+If not, you're doing it wrong!

 USING